WyriHaximus/Ratchet/docs/events.md

 }
 ```

-The plusOne function has to call `callResult` sending the RPC result back to the client.
+The `plusOne` function has to call `callResult` sending the RPC result back to the client.

 ```php
 	public function plusOne($event) {
 		$event->data['promise']->resolve(++$event->data['value']);
 	}
 ```

+### Post-emit ###

+Once the event listener has done it's job it can either `resolve` or `reject` the given promise.
+Wether the promise is resolved or rejected it starts sending the result back to the client before calling the `Rachet.WampServer.RpcSuccess` or `Rachet.WampServer.RpcFailed` events.

 ## pub/sub ##